daanyal-23/kasparro-ai-agentic-content-generation-system-syed-daanyal/docs/projectdocumentation.md

 - Input product follows expected key/value patterns
 - Missing optional values are replaced by  deterministic defaults
-- Product B must be fictional but strictly derived from Product A -The same input always yields identical outputs (excluding timestamps)
+- Product B must be fictional but strictly derived from Product A
+- The same input always yields identical outputs (excluding timestamps)

 ---